← Back to Research

 Two Theories of the Gap

 Why is implicit intent so hard?
-Two camps offer starkly different explanations—and the answer shapes what's possible next.
+Two camps offer starkly different explanations — and the answer shapes what's possible next.

-Applied to intent: when an LLM appears to grasp what you mean, it may be executing sophisticated syntactic pattern-matching that mimics semantic understanding without achieving it.
+When an LLM appears to grasp what you mean, it may be executing sophisticated syntactic pattern-matching that mimics semantic understanding without achieving it.
 The appearance of empathy without the substance.

 I think both camps are partially right, which is the uncomfortable part.